pedrosancao/wordimpress-bootstrap/README.md

-# Wordpress static site generator
+# Wordimpress Bootstrap template

-Bootstrap template for static site generator using Wordpress API as content source.
-The project still a proof of concept.
+Bootstrap template for Wordimpress, a static site generator using Wordpress API as content source.
+The project still a prototype.

-This implementation retrieves content from [wordpress.org/news](https://wordpress.org/news).
+This implementation retrieves content from [https://wordpress.org/news](https://wordpress.org/news).

 ## Key features